KaitlynEthylia/ethydev/blogs/other/mulligan.md

 At the start of the game, each player is drawn a hand of 5 cards.
 You never reveal your hand to the other players.
-The remaining cards are placed in the middle of the table in the deck pile.
-Next to the deck pile is the discard pile.
+The remaining cards are placed face-down in the middle of the table in the *deck pile*.
+Next to the *deck pile* is the *discard pile*.
 This will start empty.

-In a circle around the deck and discard piles is the trade ring.
-The trade ring begins empty as well.
-Each round each player will present a single card on the trade ring.
-Once the hands have been dealt and the remaining cards placed in the deck pile, pick somebody to take the first turn.
+In a circle around the *deck* and *discard piles* is the *trade ring*.
+The *trade ring* begins empty as well.
+Each player has a single slot on the *trade ring*, where they will place their *auctioned card*, or their *offers* for somebody else's card.

+Once the hands have been dealt and the remaining cards placed in the *deck pile*, pick somebody to take the first turn.

 ## The Game Loop

-On each turn, whoever's turn it is (the 'active player') gets the choice of three action.
-The player may skip, auction, or fold.
-Skip is fairly self explanatory.
-If the player chooses to skip, then control is immediately transferred to the next player, and it becomes their turn.
+On each turn, whoever's turn it is (the '*auctioneer*') gets the choice of three actions.
+They may **Skip**, **Auction**, or **Fold**. *Skip* is fairly self-explanatory.
+If the *auctioneer* chooses to *Skip*, then their turn immediately ends, and the *active player* to their left (clockwise) becomes the new *auctioneer*.

+> To begin with, all players are '*active*'. *Inactive* players are explained later.

 ### Auction

-Auctions are at the centre of this game, and are how players are able to improve their decks.
-When a player chooses to auction, they select a card from their hand, and place it face-up on the trade ring.
-This card is called the auctioned card.
-At this point the player can no longer choose to skip their turn.
-If they have auctioned a card on the trading ring, they will not have that card at the end of the turn.
+Auctions are at the centre of this game, and are how players are able to improve their hands.
+When the *auctioneer* chooses to *auction*, they select a card from their hand, and place it face-up on the *trade ring*.
+This card is called the *auctioned card*.
+At this point the *auctioneer* can no longer choose to skip their turn.
+If they have auctioned a card on the *trade ring*, they will not have that card at the end of the turn.

-After, each player, except the active player, has to offer one of the cards from their hand in exchange for the auctioned card.
-They place their offer face down on the trading ring.
-After each player has placed an offer on the trade ring, all of the offers are switched to face-up position.
+After the *auctioned card* is presented, every other *active player* must make an *offer* for the *auctioned card*; They place their *offer* face down on the *trade ring*.
+After all *active players* have a card on the *trade ring*, all of the *offers* are switched to face-up position.

-At this point, the active player has two choices.
-They can choose to swap the auctioned card with one of the offers, or they can choose to mulligan.
+At this point, the *auctioneer* has two choices.
+They can choose to **Swap** the *auctioned card* with one of the *offers*, or they can choose to **Mulligan**.

 ### Swap

-If the active player chooses to swap, then all players, except the active player and they player they swapped with, retrieves their original card from the trading ring, and control moves to the next player.
+If the *auctioneer* chooses to *Swap*, Then they take one of the *offers* from the *trade ring*, and place it in their hand.
+The player they swapped with, takes the *auctioned card* and adds it to their hand.
+All other active players retrieve their original *offer* from the *trade ring* and return it their hand.

 #### Mulligan

-If the active player decides none of the offered cards will help them, then they may choose to mulligan.
-In a mulligan, all cards in the trading ring are sent to the discard pile, and each of the players are drawn a new card.
-Cards in the discard pile are dead; they will never circulate in the game again.
-After every player is drawn a new card, the next player's turn begins.
+If the *auctioneer* decides none of the *offers* will help them, then they may choose to *Mulligan*.
+In a *Mulligan*, all cards in the trade ring are sent face-up to the *discard pile*, and each of the players are drawn a new card from the *deck pile*.
+Cards in the *discard pile* are dead; They will never circulate in the game again.

 ### Fold

-A fold is an action a player takes once they are happy with their hand; they do not think they can get a better hand, and do not want to risk being forced to lose a card they want.
-When a player folds, they no longer participate in trades, and they no longer have a turn.
-They have not lost the game, they have just finalised their hand.
+A *Fold* is an action the *auctioneer* takes once they are happy with their hand; They do not think they can get a better hand, and do not want to risk being forced to lose a card.
+When the auctioneer folds, as though they had chosen to skip their turn, their turn ends immediately.
+After *folding*, a player becomes *innactive*.
+This means that they no longer participate in auctions, they no longer have a turn, and their hand becomes frozen for the rest of the game.

 ## End States

 There are two ways for the game to end.
+If there are only two *active players*, and one of them chooses to fold, then the game ends.
-If all (but 1) players fold, then the game ends and each player's hands are evaluated to determine a winner.
-Alternatively, if there are no longer sufficient cards in the deck pile to draw a new card for each player, then the game must also end.
+Alternatively, if there are no longer sufficient cards in the deck pile to draw a new card for each *active player* (immediately following a *Mulligan*), then the game must also end.

 ### 2 Players Remain

-When there are only two players remaining that have not folded, the game still functions as normal.
-The trade ring will just have a single offer.
+When there are only two *active players* remaining, the game still functions as normal.
+The *trade ring* will just have a single *offer*.
 Once either of these players fold, the game ends, and the other player is also forced to fold.

 ### The Deck Nears Empty

-Immediately after dealing cards following a mulligan, if there are no longer enough cards to deal for every player, then the game ends.
-Any leftover cards are revealed and then sent to the discard pile.
-If you are playing with 2 or 4 players, then there will be no leftover cards, and the game ends as soon as the deck is empty.
+Immediately after dealing cards following a mulligan, if there are no longer enough cards in the *deck pile* to deal for every player, then the game ends.
+Any left-over cards are revealed and then sent to the *discard pile*.

 ## Win Condition

-Once the game has ended, all players that have not folded have their hands frozen, and each player reveals their hand.
+Once the game has ended, all players reveal their hands.
 The winner is the player with the most valuable hand, just like in poker and many other card games.
 Similarly, most of the hand evaluations are very similar to poker.